mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ and so we have now seen that sheets, full screen covers and popovers all have very similar APIs.

 ^ they all require you to hand it a binding of some optional data so that the navigation can be driven off of state

-^ technically they also have a variation that takes a binding of a boolean, but as we saw a moment ago that is really just a special case of the optinal binding style.

 ---